+Acknowledgements

-Acknowledgements This work benefits of the interesting and fruitful exchanges at the GTPROS working group of the University Gustave Eiffel.
-It is also partially funded by the Vice-présidence international of this University.
+This work benefits of the interesting and fruitful exchanges at the GTPROS working group of the University Gustave Eiffel.
+It is also partially funded by the Vice-présidence international of this University and by the Laboratoire d'informatique Gaspard-Monge.